Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 Iran’s top official said Tehran “will not negotiate” with the United States, as Joint Chiefs of Staff Chairman Gen. Dan Caine said Monday that the war against Iran would not be a “single, overnight operation.”

-President Donald Trump acknowledged there could be more US casualties as the conflict escalates, after four US service members were killed in Kuwait.
-It is not clear exactly how or where the troops were killed.
+Trump acknowledged there could be more US casualties as the conflict escalates.
+At least six US service members were killed in Kuwait in a direct hit on a makeshift operations center at the civilian port of Shuaiba on Sunday morning local time, a source familiar with the situation told CNN.

 The conflict has damaged air hubs, rocked densely populated areas and disrupted oil shipments.